BehnamBarabadi/Udacity---Image-Captioning-Project-2---/README.md

 # Udacity Computer Vision Nanodegree Project 2 Image Captioning
 This is my automatic image captioning model for project 2 of the Computer Vision Nanodegreeon COCO images

+This project is done on my local machine and there is a complete instruction on how to use COCO dataset on windows in the first jupuyer notebook.

 ## Downloading the data
 Download some specific data from here: http://cocodataset.org/#download (described below) Under Annotations, download: